-Role Responsibilities Director of Water 1.
-Detect incident from alarms / SCADA / visual inspections, or other monitoring and Recycling data.
-Operations, or designee 2.
-As soon as an emergency event is observed or reported, determine the emergency level as detailed in Section 5. uesignee 3.
-Utilize the emergency notification flowcharts in Section 3 to notify the appropriate response personnel and record notifications in the contact log in Appendix D. 4.
+Table 0-1 Dain Owner Responsibilities by Role Role Responsibilities Director of 1.
+Detect incident from alarms / SCADA / visual inspections, or other monitoring Water and data.
+Recycling 2.
+As soon as an emergency event is observed or reported, determine the Operations, or emergency level as detailed in Section 5. designee 3.
+Utilize the emergency notification flowcharts in Section 3 to notify the 8 appropriate response personnel and record notifications in the contact log in Appendix D. 4.
 If no one is onsite, determine emergency level and dispatch operator to the site 5.
 Coordinate directly with the Unified Command/IC or first responders at the dam site.
-6. Coordinate directly with the ICP, City of Irvine EOC, or County and OA EOC, if established.
+6. Coordinate directly with the ICP, City of Newport Beach EOC, or County and OA EOC, if established.
 7. Coordinate with Dam Operator on gate, valve operations and emergency procedures 8.
 Dispatch construction and maintenance crews as necessary 9.
 Procure outside equipment and materials as necessary 10.
 Participate in periodic status report conference calls initiated by the Executive Director of Operations.
 11. Upon termination of EAP by General Manager, notify all entities on notification charts 12.
 Upon termination of EAP by General Manager, fill out a Dam Emergency Termination Log (Appendix G) 13.
 Participate in the creation of an After-Action Report (Appendix H) to be used in the EAP review process.
 Dam Operator/ 1.
 Detect/confirm incident at dam On-site Monitor 2.
 Make calls on notification charts 3.
 Implement gate and valve operations and other emergency procedures 4.
 Assess need for construction and maintenance crews and/or outside equipment and materials 5.
 Coordinate dam site security during incident Executive 1.
-Initiate periodic status report conference calls with the Director of Water and Director of Recycling Operations, General Manager, Communications, Dam Safety Operations Engineer, and Director of Safety and Security.
-2. Provide regular status reports to ICP, City of Irvine EOC, or County and OA EOC, if established through the IRWD Agency Representative or Communications.
-General Manager 3.
-Coordinate with Communications office1.
-Participate in periodic status report conference calls initiated by the Executive General Manager Director of Operations.
+Initiate periodic status report conference calls with Director of Water and Director of Recycling Operations, General Manager, Communications, Dam Safety Engineer, Operations and Director of Safety and Security. • 2.
+Provide regular status reports to ICP, City of Newport Beach EOC, or County and OA EOC, if established through the IRWD Agency Representative or Communications.
+3. Coordinate with Communications office General Manager 1.
+Participate in periodic status report conference calls initiated by the Executive 3 Director of Operations.
 2. Terminate the EAP.
-3. Coordinate with Communications office ~ Communications 1.
-Mobilize to Irvine EOC, or County and OA EOC, if established.
-2. Participate in periodic status report conference calls initiated by the Executive Director of Operations 3.
-Provide input to staff on emergency communications 4.
-Represent IRWD to media
+3. Coordinate with Communications office

-Role Responsibilities 5.
-Develop non-technical description of dam emergency situation and IRWD remedial actions to inform emergency management authorities and the public6.
-Utilize Crisis Communications Plan to communicate with impacted areas.
+Role Responsibilities Communications Mobilize to Newport Beach EOC, or County and OA EOC, if established.
+Participate in periodic status report conference calls initiated by the Executive Director of Operations Provide input to staff on emergency communications Represent IRWD to media Develop non-technical description of dam emergency situation and IRWD remedial actions to inform emergency management authorities and the public Utilize Crisis Communications Plan to communicate with impacted areas.
 Dam Safety 1.
-Make calls on notification charts Engineer 2.
-Initiate periodic status report conference calls with DSOD.
-3. Participate in periodic status report conference calls initiated by the Executive Director of Operations 4.
-Coordinate with Dam Operator/On-site Monitor.
-5. Monitor and review data relevant to dam emergency situation.
-6. Notify government authorities when the dam condition has been stabilized.
-7. Coordinate with dam safety experts.
-8. Maintain and update inundation maps.
-9. Manage and implement dam safety program.
-EAP Coordinator/ 1.
-Make calls on notification charts Director of Safety 2.
-Initiate periodic status report conference calls with State Emergency and Security Management.
-3. Participate in periodic status report conference calls initiated by the Executive Director of Operations 4.
+Make calls on notification charts Engineer Initiate periodic status report conference calls with DSOD.
+Participate in periodic status report conference calls initiated by the Executive Director of Operations Coordinate with Dam Operator/On-site Monitor.
+Monitor and review data relevant to dam emergency situation.
+Notify government authorities when the dam condition has been stabilized.
+Coordinate with dam safety experts.
+Maintain and update inundation maps.
+Manage and implement dam safety program.
+EAP 1.
+Make calls on notification charts Coordinator/ Director of 2.
+Initiate periodic status report conference calls with State Emergency Management.
+Safety and 3.
+Participate in periodic status report conference calls initiated by the Executive Security Director of Operations 4.
 Notify government authorities when the dam condition has been stabilized.
 5. Update EAP at least annually 6.
 Distribute EAP copies/updates to other plan holders 7.
 Facilitate the creation of an After-Action Report (Appendix H) 8.
 Coordinate with WEROC (see Section 6.5 for additional information)